openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 ![](img/preprocess_not_fit.png)

-Even though all these steps can be relatively easy to implement manually in the application code before actual inference, it is possible to do it with Preprocessing API.
-Advantages of using this API are:
+Even though it is relatively easy to implement all these steps in the application code manually, before actual inference, it is also possible with the use of Preprocessing API.
+Advantages of using the API are:
  - Preprocessing API is easy to use.
  - Preprocessing steps will be integrated into execution graph and will be performed on selected device (CPU/GPU/VPU/etc.) rather than always being executed on CPU.
 This will improve selected device utilization which is always good.

 ## Preprocessing API

 Intuitively, preprocessing API consists of the following parts:
- 1. 	**Tensor** -- It declares user data format, like shape, [layout](./layout_overview.md), precision, color format from actual user's data.
+ 1. 	**Tensor** - declares user data format, like shape, [layout](./layout_overview.md), precision, color format from actual user's data.
- 2. 	**Steps** - It describes sequence of preprocessing steps which need to be applied to user data.
+ 2. 	**Steps** - describes sequence of preprocessing steps which need to be applied to user data.
- 3. 	**Model** - It specifies model data format.
+ 3. 	**Model** - specifies model data format.
 Usually, precision and shape are already known for model, only additional information, like [layout](./layout_overview.md) can be specified.

-> **NOTE**: Graph modifications of a model shall be performed after a model is read from a disk and **before** it is loaded on actual device.
+> **NOTE**: Graph modifications of a model shall be performed after the model is read from a drive and **before** it is loaded on the actual device.

 ### PrePostProcessor Object